Geoffery Gough D+25

-Geoffrey was born in 1919 in Lower Peover, and attended Altringham County High School (now Altringham Grammar School), paying £5 a term to do so.
+Geoffrey was born in 1919 in Lower Peover in Cheshire, and attended Altrincham County High School (now Altrincham Grammar School), paying £5 a term to do so.
 He did not take formal exams, instead becoming involved with the family business in local saw mills, where he was trained by the local foreman in carpentry, joinery and saw milling.
 Both the foreman and the 2nd joiner that he worked with were members of the Royal Artillery in WWI, and frequently spoke to Geoffrey about their own wartime experiences.
-It was these accounts that would later result in Geoffery choosing to join the Royal Artillery.
+It was these accounts that would later result in Geoffrey choosing to join the Royal Artillery.
 For Geoffrey, WWI had a tangible impact upon his life – he remembers that a war game played as a child was often ‘England vs. Germany’, rather than ‘Cowboys and Indians’.

 The Normandy Campaign